-Are you procrastinating on video creation because you fear every little detail needs to be perfect before you can record that MUCH-needed video that haunts your daily to-do list?
+Are you procrastinating on video creation because you fear every little detail needs to be perfect before you can record the MUCH-needed video that’s haunting your daily to-do list?
 Let’s be honest with ourselves…

 The TRUTH is…

 Your video does not have to be perfect.
 Read that again.
 Your video does not have to be perfect.